Reading Time: 7 minutes

 Agile vs. Waterfall: Which is Better for PLM?

-In this context of PLM, Agile is more suitable for projects that have uncertainties and are in a state of constant change while Waterfall is suitable for controlled and sequential projects.
 The latter is especially suitable for projects with clearly defined needs and schedules, on the other hand, Agile is more suitable for flexible projects that include frequent feedback and reports.

 Agile vs. Waterfall Comparison:

-Feature Agile Waterfall
+Features Agile Technique Waterfall Technique

 Flexibility High Low

-Feedback Integration Continuous At specific stages
+Feedback Integration Continues through all stages At specific stages

 The Scaled Agile Framework or SAFe is an organization and workflow pattern for implementing lean and Agile more effectively in enterprises.
 Still, in the Agile PLM context, SAFe offers the framework to use Agile for large projects, coordinating multiple teams, and keeping in mind the end product.